-□ Bible

-□ Bible

-PRAYER AND PRAISE
+□ Bible PRAYER AND PRAISE

 Fellowship Report the children's joys and sorrows (pleased and troubled) as reported to you at the door (as appropriate).
-Give a special warm greeting to visitors and introduce each by name.
-Acknowledge birthdays or special events.
-Suggested Songs "And God Said" (Little Voices Praise Him, no. 66) "God Made Me" (Little Voices Praise Him, no. 164) "Creation" (Little Voices Praise Him, no. 68) "God Made Our World" (Little Voices Praise Him, no. 71) "God Made the Sun and Moon and Stars" (Little Voices Praise Him, no. 165) Mission Say: We are happy when we see all the wonderful things that God has made for us.
+Allow time for sharing experiences from last week's lesson study and review the memory verse.
+Acknowledge any birthdays, special events, or achievements.
+Give a special, warm greeting to all visitors.
+Suggested Songs "And God Said" (Little Voices Praise Him, no. 66) "God Made Me" (Little Voices Praise Him, no. 164) "Creation" (Little Voices Praise Him, no. 68) "God Made Our World" (Little Voices Praise Him, no. 71) "God Made the Sun and Moon and Stars" (Little Voices Praise Him, no. 165) Missian Say: We are happy when we see all the wonderful things that God has made for us.
 But there are many boys and girls who don't know that God loves them and made this wonderful world for them to enjoy.
 Our story today is about how learned more about God.
 Use the story from Children's Mission.
 Offering This month use a "natural" container, such as an empty coconut shell or a toy stuffed animal such as a kangaroo as a place to put the offering.
 Say: Our offerings are used to help other boys and girls learn about our wonderful God and everything He has made.
 Prayer Ask the children to quietly tiptoe around the room and pick up something they like that God has made.
 After the children have returned to their seats, say: This morning we have seen and touched and smelled and heard some of the wonderful things God has made for us.
 As we pray, I will begin by saying "Thank You, God, for [name something in creation]" and then starting with [name the first child in the circle or row], I want you to say what you are holding in your hand.
 Go around the group giving each child the opportunity to thank God for something in His wonderful creation. ^{}Prayer and Praise may be used at any time during the program.